This post may contain affiliate links. Please read our disclosure policy.

 Starters

-Bread with three types of Butter: chorizo butter, vanilla butter, and lemon butter... all three amazing.
+Bread with three types of Butter: chorizo butter, vanilla butter, and lemon butter… all three were amazing.
 A favorite.

 Amuse Bouche: Goat cheese mousse with onion confit over endive with some nuts.
 Phenomenal.
 A favorite.